swarm-workflows/gossip_protocol_research/README.md

-gossip_protocol_research
+Gossip Protocol Research
 ===================
+# About
-# Swarm agents communicate  with other agents and with resources through a network optimized to provide minimum latency by generatin overlay topologies.
+Swarm agents communicate  with other agents and with resources through a network optimized to provide minimum latency by generatin overlay topologies.
 In this optimization, we start with a membership protocol~(Gossip) based on \( d \) Hamilton Cycles and test a greedy approach on a widely-used dataset from the bitcoin/blockchain community.
 We observe that even a simple greedy algorithm outperforms RAPID, CHORD, Nearest Neighbor, and Perigee methods~(state of the art).
 We further improve our greedy approach with a Graph Neural Network (GNN)-based Q-learning method.

 # Installation
 Run the following command to set up the codes